mganjoo/alisha-and-milind-wedding/website/src/events/ceremony.md

 point for the baraat.
 Alisha’s family will greet Milind’s family for the _milni_ ceremony, with the exchange of garlands.

-Following this, guests are invited to the Courtyard for the Hindu wedding ceremony &mdash; this is when Alisha and Milind actually get married!
+Following the milni, guests are invited to the Courtyard for the Hindu wedding ceremony &mdash; this is when Alisha and Milind actually get married!
 Light refreshments will be provided as guests arrive at the Courtyard, with lunch following the ceremony at the Engage Ballroom.